jacobxperez/rams/CONTRIBUTING.md

 * [Pull Requests](#pull-requests)

 ## Essence
-To leave room for the designer self-expression we must set limits on the number of components.
-Without limits a designer may be overwhelmed by the array of components at his disposal.
-Hudini, polyfill and other similar technologies are all attempts to bypass the limitations of CSS and JavaScript, however without the fundamental knowledge of design their use becomes arbitrary.
+To leave room designer self-expression we must set limits on the number of components.
+Without limits, a designer may be overwhelmed by the array of components at his disposal.
+Houdini, polyfill, and other similar technologies are all attempts to bypass the limitations of CSS and JavaScript however, without the fundamental knowledge of design, their use becomes arbitrary.
 The developer seeks to dominate technology while the designer works within the limitations of his tools.

 ## Design Philosophy